 Device support is also really good.
 You can watch on iOS, Android, web browsers, Roku, Chromecast, Amazon Fire TV, Apple TV, and plenty of other top devices.
 You can click here to try Sling TV for free, and see if it’s right for you.

-Mexican Channels On Sling TV
+Mexican channels on Sling TV

 The Sling TV Best of Mexico channel package is a really affordable option at just $10/month, and it gives you 20+ Mexican and Spanish-language channels.
 It includes all of the following channels: